HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: EXPERIMENTS

 \subsection{Training and evaluation}

-\subsubsection{Dataset for training and evaluation:}
+\subsubsection{Dataset for training and evaluation}

-The training and evaluations are conducted on two public pedestrian trajectory datasets: ETH \cite{pellegrini2009you} and UCY \cite{lerner2007crowds} with the coherent motion labels provided by \cite{chen2020comogcn} which is publicly available.
+The training and evaluations are conducted on pedestrian trajectory datasets: ETH \cite{pellegrini2009you} and UCY \cite{lerner2007crowds} with the coherent motion labels provided by \cite{chen2020comogcn}.
 The ETH dataset consists of two sets: ETH and Hotel.
 The UCY dataset consists of three sets: Univ, Zara1, and Zara2.
-There are five sets of data with four different scenes and 1536 pedestrians in total.
-We followed S-GAN's data loader, taking trajectories with 8 time steps as observation and evaluating trajectory predictions over the next 12 time steps.
+There are five sets with four different scenes and 1536 pedestrians in total.
+We followed SGAN's data loader, taking trajectories with 8 time steps as observations and evaluating predictions over the next 12 time steps.

-\subsubsection{Loss and other settings used for training:}
+\subsubsection{Loss and other settings used for training}

-We trained the network with Adam optimizer.
-The mini-batch size is 64 and the learning rate is 1e-4.
-The models were trained for 400 epochs.
-Models with lowest validation error were selected for evaluation.
-As shown in (\ref{eqn:loss}), the loss function contains two parts.
+The models were trained for 400 epochs with the Adam optimizer.
+The mini-batch size was 16 and the learning rate was 1e-4.
+The loss function contains two parts, shown in (\ref{eqn:loss}).
 The first part is the L1 distance between the estimated trajectory and the ground truth trajectory.
 The second part is the Kullback–Leibler divergence from $q$ to $z$, where $q \sim \mathcal{N}(0,1)$.

 Following SGAN, we adopted the variety loss with k=20.
-During the training time, 20 trajectories will be predicted for each pedestrian and the one with minimum loss will be applied for parameters update.
+During training, 20 trajectories are predicted for each pedestrian and the one with minimum loss for parameter update.

-We developed the model in PyTorch and trained it on a single Nvidia GTX1080 Ti GPU, with memory usage less than 1GB and training time less than 2 hours.